kg-construct/KROWN/execution-framework/README.md

 KROWN's execution framework has been used widely among multiple editions of the Knowledge Graph Construction Workshop Challenge and for benchmarking incremental mappings (IncRML, under review).
-We plan to keep developing KROWN's execution framework in the future to add new features and solve the current limitations of KROWN's execution framework.
-We are currently collecting more feedback from the Challenge participants of the 2024 edition to improve KROWN's execution framework further for the next edition of the Challenge.
+The community plans to keep developing KROWN's execution framework in the future to add new features and solve the current limitations of KROWN's execution framework.
+The community is currently collecting more feedback from the Challenge participants of the 2024 edition to improve KROWN's execution framework further for the next edition of the Challenge.

 ## Installation